(Endgame – Bronx Lotta Finale)

 Al Cliver (Ron Shannon), Moira Chen [Laura Gemser] (Lilith), George Eastman (Kurt Karnack), Jack Davis [Dino Conti] (Professor Levin), Al Yamanouchi (Ninja), Mario Pedona (Kovack), Gus Stone [Gabriele Tinti], (Bull), Gordon Mitchell (Colonel Morgan), Christopher Walsh (Tommy), Bobby Rhodes (Woody Smith)

 The year 2025 after the collapse of civilisation.
 Ron Shannon is the champion in the televised gladiatorial sport of Endgame where he is hunted by other competitors and must kill them to win.
 In the midst of the competition, he is approached by Lilith, a telepathic mutant, asking his help.
-Shannon wins the game but refuses to kill his best friend Karnack.
-Afterwards Professor Levin makes Ron the offer of a substantial payment of gold if he will escort a group of mutants away from the city, where they are hunted by the militia, and across the wasteland to freedom.
+Shannon goes on to win the game but refuses to kill his best friend Karnack.
+Afterwards, Professor Levin offers Ron a substantial payment of gold if he will escort a group of mutants away from the city, where they are hunted by the militia, and across the wasteland to freedom.
 Shannon accepts and recruits a team of tough fighters to join him.
 They set out, hunted by the city’s security forces and the mutant crazies of the wasteland.

 Hiding behind the Anglicised name of Steven Benson is director Joe D’Amato.
 D’Amato is regarded as the most prolific Italian film director of all time, having made nearly 200 films between the 1970s and his death in 1999.
 Throughout his three decade career, D’Amato hid behind over a dozen pseudonyms and worked in many genres, although it is for his extensive output of erotic/pornographic films that he is best known.
 (See below for Joe D’Amato’s other genre films).